joeavanzato/LogBoost/README.md

 ### Example Usage
 ```
 log2geo.exe -logdir logs -api XXX
+log2geo.exe -buildti : Initialize/build the indicator database - should only be required once to build threats.db
+log2geo.exe -updateti : Use to download and ingest indicator feed updates
-log2geo.exe -buildti -useti -logdir C:\logs -dns -ipcol ipaddress : Downloaded the threat feeds listed in feed_config.json, parse into a SQLite DB and use when enriching the target CSV column 'ipaddress' along with live-querying domain names associated with the IP address.
+log2geo.exe -logdir C:\logs -dns -useti -ipcol ipaddress : Parse the logs present in C:\logs and, use DNS to lookup domains on detected IPs and also use the indicator database - look for IPs in column named 'ipaddress'
-log2geo.exe -logdir logs -dns -maxgoperfile 20 -batchsize 100 : Process each file with up to 20 goroutines handling 100 lines per routine (20,000 concurrently) and also enrich detected IP addresses with DNS lookups
+log2geo.exe -logdir logs -dns -maxgoperfile 40 -batchsize 100 -writebuffer 2000 : Process each file with up to 40 goroutines handling 100 lines per routine and buffering 2000 records before writing to disk - also enrich detected IP addresses with DNS lookups
 log2geo.exe -logdir C:\azureadlogs -outputdir enriched_logs : Look for all CSVs in directory 'C:\azureadlogs', output logs to 'enriched_logs' and use defaults for IP/JSON columns that may contain IP addresses (Azure Log Exports)
 log2geo.exe -logdir somelogs -ipcol "IPADDRESS" : Look for all CSVs in directory 'somelogs' and subsequently enrich based on column-named 'IPADDRESS'
 log2geo.exe -logdir logs -convert : log2geo will also hunt for .log/.txt files that can be converted to CSV (IIS, W3C)